 Do not take any chances Although creating a will may seem fairly simple, it is always best to consult with an experienced planning professional to ensure the document is properly created, executed, and maintained.
 As we have seen here, there are also many scenarios in which a will is an inefficient planning option that will have your family in court and conflict.

 Meet with us as your Life & Legacy Attorney, to discuss your specific planning needs.
 Together we can find the right combination of planning solutions to ensure your loved ones are protected and provided for no matter what.
 Schedule a Family Wealth Planning Session™ today to get started.

-This article is a service of Reflections Life Planning LLC, Personal Family Lawyer®.
-We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
+This article is a service of Reflections Life Planning LLC.
+We do not just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That is why we offer a Family Wealth Planning Session™, during which you will get more financially organized than you have ever been before, and make all the best choices for the people you love.
 You can begin by calling our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.